matthiasdiener/matthiasdiener.github.io/research.md

 ---
 layout: page
-title: "Research: Affinity-Based Thread and Data Mapping"
+title: "Research"
 slug: Research
 ---

+## Affinity-Based Thread and Data Mapping

-## Main Objectives
+# Main Objectives

 * Create kernel-based mechanisms that detect inter-thread and inter-process communication, as well as accesses to memory pages in parallel applications based on shared memory programming models.
 * Use the detected memory access behavior to improve process and thread mapping, as well as data mapping for NUMA architectures.

-## Mechanisms
+# Mechanisms

 ### SPCD: Inter-Thread Communication Detection (IPDPS 2013)